wonkastatic/wonkarcade-shader/README.md

 This shader preset is a fine and accurate blend of different software made by brilliant programmers who decided to share and make their talent available to everyone.
 My deepest respect and thanks go to them.

 - zfast crt shader, (c) 2017 Greg Hogan (SoltanGris42) and (c) 2023 Jose Linares (Dogway), GNU GPL

 - image-adjustment shader, by hunterk, public domain

-- kavase blur, based on Ph.D Masaki Kawase's work and a shadertoy by Kubuxu
+- kavase blur, based on Ph.D Masaki Kawase's work and a shadertoy by Kubuxu, CC BY-NC-SA 3.0

+- stock shader, by Hans-Kristian Arntzen, public domain

 I hope I haven't forgotten anyone!